 It's a car with two wheels only

-So should you buy a ZEduPad?
+So, should you buy a ZEduPad?

-The future for my ZEduPad
+The future of my ZEduPad

 The future for my device is uncertain as I'm still trying to unlock the tablet in order to use it.
 My first port of call was to do a factory reset in the hope that would bring up a plain vanilla android system with access to Google Play, but all that did was reset the system to what appears to be a cut down/custom version of CyanogenMod android without Google Play or browser.
 I also tried to hold down 'power + volUp' buttons and 'power + volDn' in an attempt to get it into recovery, but once again these combinations have been disabled, clearly indicating they didn't want anyone to do anything else with the device.

 There must still be a way to fully utilise the tablet and I will try to get the thing into recovery mode, also will try to open it to see if the micro SD and USB have been physically disconnected (which at this point, I would not be surprised) other than that, I have a dead brick and it all started with a good idea.